On Thursday 28th April 4 men from Afghanistan, aged 20, 22, 24 and 26, were reportedly deported from Croatia to Bosnian territory.

 “Lot of dangerous things in the forest.
 It’s very hard, it’s very busy the forest “.
 The four people have cuts on their hands due to the very tangled forest.
 “I fell down and I hurt my knee but I didn’t know where I eas putting my feet!”.

-In fact, halfway through the trip the interviewee fell twisting his knee but had to continue.
-During the interviewed moment, the knee is very swollen and the people-on-the-move struggled to walk presenting a lot of pain.
+In fact, halfway through the trip the interviewee reported that he felt twisting his knee but had to continue.
+During the interview, the knee was very swollen and he struggled to walk, presenting a lot of pain.

 “When you go in Croatia you cannot turn back, you should continue also if you break something.
 You cannot also bring lot of things because it is too heavy “.

-“You are not allowed to put he light or the fire cause you are always scared from the police, you have to go to dark”.
+“You are not allowed to put the light or the fire cause you are always scared from the police, you have to go to dark”.

 “If we had the phones we should take some photos but we didn’t have anything.
 It was a very bad situation there “.

-They were kept inside this room until 1 pm, after which at 2 pm they were loaded into the car and taken to Bosnian territory about 4 hours from Bihac.
-From where they were deported they walked to Bihac where they took a bus to Velika Kladusa.
+He added that the transit group was very hungry and asked for some water and food but was not listened to.
+They were reporteldy kept inside this room until 1 pm, after which at 2 pm they were loaded into a car and taken to Bosnian territory about 4 hours walking from Bihac.